 More than 100 venture-backed technology companies have relied on David Johnson to serve as their interim CFO.
 He has negotiated a multitude of term sheets for complex debt financing arrangements and was instrumental in several mergers and acquisitions valued at more than $100 million.
 He served as CFO for the Creed franchise, a $500M multinational enterprise.
 Through his experience at KPMG LLP and Ernst & Young, he founded tempCFO Solutions.
 Mr. Johnson is a certified public accountant and received his MBA from Columbia University.

-William Busch is the Operations Director for Navitas Capital.
+William Busch is the Vice President of Operations for Navitas Capital.
 Prior to Navitas, William was a project manager for a solar energy solution provider, PSOMASFMG and co-founded a consumer product start-up.
 Before obtaining his MBA from ESADE, William worked as an Operations Manager and Senior Consultant for BearingPoint and worked at the US Department of Commerce, Office of the Under Secretary, Technology and Entrepreneurism.
-William received a bachelor’s degree from Brown University.
+William received a Bachelor’s degree from Brown University.

 John A. Dado has been a partner in the Cooley Business department since 1993 and has been included as one of The Best Lawyers in America in 2006 - 2014.
 Mr. Dado's practice is focused on the formation and operation of private equity firms, including venture capital funds, buy-out funds, fund of funds and investment advisory businesses.
 He has been involved on behalf of the sponsor in the formation of several dozen venture capital or buy-out funds in his career.
 Mr. Dado also regularly counsels a select number of institutional investors with regard to their limited partner investments in private equity funds.
 Mr. Dado received a JD in 1990 from University of California, Los Angeles School of Law, where he was elected to the Order of the Coif.
 Mr. Dado received a BS degree from the University of California, Berkeley, in 1984, graduating with high honors in Business Administration.
 He is a member of the State Bar of California.